 Your spine is one of the most important parts of your body because it gives you structure and support.
 Without a spine, you would not be able to stand up and move freely.
 It is central to your skeletal system, it supports your head and encloses the spinal cord which runs down a canal in the spine.

 Your spinal cord is a thick bundle of nerves, similar to a white fibre optic cable.
 It is usually about 43cm long and 2cm wide and is the communication link between your brain and other parts of your body.

-The 31 pairs of spinal nerves in your spinal cord support a functional nervous system; a system you use whenever you think, see or breath.
+The 31 pairs of spinal nerves in your spinal cord support a functional nervous system; a system you use whenever you think, see or breathe.
 The spinal cord sends messages about feeling or sensation to the brain, and the brain sends movement or functional messages to the body through the spinal cord.
 A damaged spinal cord can profoundly impact your life because it cannot be repaired.

 This is why it is so vital to protect your spine and spinal cord.

 Trauma and your spine

 In most cases, a spinal cord injury is permanent and irreversible.
 It is a traumatic and devastating experience for the individual, their family and friends and changes their lives forever.

 Spinal cord injury can happen to anyone at any time.
 One person sustains a spinal cord injury every four days in Queensland – about 90 people each year.
 There is no cure – prevention is the key.

 What is spinal cord injury?

 Spinal cord injury occurs if pressure is applied to the spinal cord, and/or the blood and oxygen supply to the cord is cut off because the vertebrae of the spine, enclosing the spinal cord, are displaced or injured.

 The diagram illustrates the various levels of the spine and the extent of paralysis when the spinal cord is injured at a certain level.